 Preimplantation genetic testing, PGT, is a state of the art procedure used in conjunction with in vitro fertilization (IVF) to screen embryos for the appropriate number of chromosomes or for a specific genetic abnormality such as cystic fibrosis.
 These genetic conditions can interfere with embryo implantation, result in pregnancy loss, or in the birth of a child with physical problems, developmental delay or mental retardation.

 PGT is performed in conjunction with an in-vitro fertilization cycle where multiple eggs are produced, retrieved from the ovaries and fertilized with sperm in the IVF laboratory.
 Several days after egg retrieval, cells are removed from each embryo through a procedure called embryo biopsy.
 These cells are sent to an outside laboratory and analyzed.

 - Inherited genetic disorders

 - Unsuccessful IVF Cycles

-It is important to remember that PGS and PGD are considered screening tests.
+It is important to remember that PGT is considered a screening test.
 Please, discuss in detail the risks, benefits, and alternatives to this testing option with your physician.